Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 Building on the foundation of 'thinking hard' strategies, we can further enhance cognitive effort by incorporating a variety of techniques into the learning process.
 These strategies act as a toolbox, each tool designed to stimulate different aspects of cognitive effort and promote deep thinking.

 2. Alternative Methods: Encouraging students to explore different ways of solving a problem can stimulate higher-order thinking.
-This could involve brainstorming, mind mapping, or using graphic organizers to visually structure information.
+This could involve brainstorming, mind mapping, or using graphic organisers to visually structure information.

 3. Graphic Organizers: As mentioned earlier, these visual tools can be incredibly effective in helping students organise their thoughts and understand complex ideas.
 They provide a visual roadmap, guiding students through the landscape of their own thinking.